cloudevents/spec/amqp-transport-binding.md

-In the *binary* content mode, the value of the event `data` attribute is placed into the AMQP message's [application data][data] section as-is, with the `contenttype` attribute value declaring its media type; all other event attributes are mapped to the AMQP [application-properties][app-properties] section.
+In the *binary* content mode, the value of the event `data` attribute is placed into the AMQP message's [application data][data] section as-is, with the `content_type` attribute value declaring its media type; all other event attributes are mapped to the AMQP [application-properties][app-properties] section.

 ### 1.4.
 Event Formats